 To work this out, you'll need a smart NoteBurner Lossless Apple Music Converter, available to convert and save songs, playlists, or podcasts from Apple Music to ALAC, MP3, AAC, FLAC, WAV, and AIFF.
 It's worth mentioning that NoteBurner can even retain 100% original sound quality, including Apple Music Lossless & Hi-Res Lossless, after 10X faster speed conversion.

-Step 2 Go to the "Setting" window, then choose conversion mode, output format, output quality, output path, and so on.
-Choose "AUTO" output format to preserve Apple Music lossless or hi-res lossless quality.
+Step 2 Go to the "Settings" window, then choose conversion mode, output format, output quality, output path, and so on.
+Choose "iTunes Record" mode and "AUTO" output format to preserve Apple Music lossless or hi-res lossless quality.

 Step 3 Click "Convert" to start downloading Apple Music to ALAC/MP3/AAC/FLAC/WAV/AIFF losslessly.